 - Return pan to oven and continue broiling until salmon flakes easily with a fork, 5 to 6 minutes.
 If you have an instant read thermometer, check the temperature and remove when salmon is 145 degrees F in the center.
 (Note: any glaze that drips off the sides of the salmon may burn under the broiler.
 This won’t affect the salmon, but be sure to turn on your stove’s hood vent if needed.

-- Finish salmon with glaze and lime juice: When salmon is done, pour the remaining half of the sweet and sour glaze and 2 tsp lime juice over top.
+- Finish salmon with glaze and lime juice: When salmon is done, pour the remaining half of the sweet and sour glaze and 2 teaspoon lime juice over top.

 - Serve salmon with extra lime wedges and chopped cilantro.